tschaffter/rstudio/README.md

 Set the environment variable `ROOT=true` (default is `false`).

+## Set Synapse credentials

+Set the environment variables `SYNAPSE_USERNAME` and `SYNAPSE_API_KEY`.
+If both variables are set, they will be used to create the configuration file `~/.synapseConfig`.

+This Docker image comes with [Miniconda] installed (see below) and a conda environment named `sage`.
+This environment provides the [Synapse Python client] that you can use to interact with the collaborative platform [Synapse].

 ## Start RStudio with docker-compose

 This repository provides a `docker-compose.yml` to enable you to store your